estherchevalier/closed-loop-systems/docs/README.md

 ## docs

-Documentation containing theoretical background and guide for the final source code given to the jury.
+Documentation containing theoretical background and guide for the final source code.